Southern Festival of Books

 The Southern Festival of Books is an annual literary festival in Nashville, Tennessee.
 It was established in 1989 as a project of Humanities Tennessee.
 The 2019 festival included panel discussions and book signings with "more than 200 authors."

 During the COVID-19 pandemic the Festival was held online.
-Since the Festival's 35th anniversary it has been held at Bicentennial Capitol Mall State Park, the Tennessee State Museum, and the Tennessee State Library.
+Since the Festival's 35th anniversary it has been held at Bicentennial Capitol Mall State Park, the Tennessee State Museum, and the Tennessee State Library and Archives.